 Justin Vernon’s enigmatic storytelling shines on “8 (circle).” a drifting, winding mystery of a song with a meaning that you might struggle to decode — unless, of course, you aren’t trying to.

 I still get La-Croix-in-my-spinal-cord tingles every time Vernon belts, straight from the chest, “I’m standing in your street now / and I carry his guitar,” like he’s boldly announcing himself to someone he loves.
-The absence of effects falsetto pays off wonderfully here, with Vernon setting down the masks and funhouse mirrors for a moment of frank honesty.
+The absence of effects or falsetto pays off wonderfully here, with Vernon setting down his masks and funhouse mirrors for a moment of simple honesty.
 It’s got a John-Cusack-boombox-scene-from-Say-Anything feel, and shamelessly so.
 For all the end-around, multi-layered storytelling and lyricism Vernon is known for, this lyric — and this song — is unexpectedly and beautifully straightforward.
 I’m standing in your street now.
 Here I am.

-But “8 (circle)” bears emotional gravity despite its unspecificity.
+“8 (circle)” nonetheless bears emotional gravity despite its unspecificity.
 Vernon’s music is connotative, not descriptive.
 (Buckle up for a hell of an analogy.)
 Remember that scene in Guardians of the Galaxy 2 where Yondu tells Peter he doesn’t fly his magic arrow with his head, but with his heart?
 Bon Iver songs work like Yondu’s arrow: You’ve gotta feel — not think — your way through them.

 Immediately following the “standing in your street” line, Vernon continues: “And I can’t recall it lightly at all / but I know I’m going in.”
 This adds a second temporal perspective, with the song both living the events in real time and remembering them later.
-Vernon knows how “it” ends — and it doesn’t end well.
-But he knows he’s going in anyway.
+Vernon knows how “it” ends — and it doesn’t end well — but he knows he’s going in anyway.
 There are at least two ways to see this: Either as screw-the-bruises-this-is-worth-it dedication, or as a failure to move on, all the hindsight in the world helpless to hold him back.

 Whether you read it as resolve, surrender, or stubborn denial is up to you and how you emotionally — not intellectually — interpret the music.
 Under a microscope, like light through a prism, Vernon’s work splits into a multitude of interpretations, diverse in perspective but not accuracy.
-Bon Iver songs are complex and unyielding — not to obscure their meanings, but to broaden them.
+Bon Iver songs are complex and unyielding — not as a way to obscure their meanings, but to broaden them.

 This brings us to the main stumbling block people hit with Bon Iver songs: What does all this nonsense mean?
 What is this song about?
 What the hell is an “astuary king?”